Why Visit Turin:

 Turin is a major hub on the Italian train line and intercity buses provide transportation to and from Turin.

 Transportation in Turin:

-Turin's main railway station is Porta Nuova in central Turin at the Piazza Carlo Felice.
-The Porta Susa Station is the main station for trains to and from Milan and is connected to central Turin and the main station by bus.
+The main railway station is Porta Nuova in central Turin at Piazza Carlo Felice.
+The Porta Susa Station is the main station for trains to and from Milan and is connected to the city center and the main station by bus.

 Turin was one of the first cities in Italy to embrace a cafe society and has some of the best cafes in Italy.
 Besides coffee and other hot drinks, ice cream, pastries, and alcoholic drinks, many cafes in Turin serve sandwiches and even hot meals at lunch time and include food appetizers with the evening apertivi.
 Since you pay more to sit down, either inside or outside, make it worthwhile by spending some time at your table enjoying the scene.

 The Piedmont region has some of the best food in Italy.
 Over 160 types of cheese and famous wines like Barolo and Barbaresco come from here as do truffles, plentiful in fall.
 You'll find outstanding pastries, especially chocolate ones.
 Chocolate for eating as we know it today (bars and pieces) originated in Turin.
 The chocolate-hazelnut sauce, gianduja, is a specialty.
 For where to eat see Restaurant Recommendations

 Turin PicturesGet an overview of the city or take an in-depth look at Baroque cafes, medieval borgo, and top attractions in our Turin Photo Albums.